Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems: Construction and classification of crystalline TI

 i.e., eigenvalues $-1$ of the reflection $\bs{M}_{\tau_2}$ at each 0D block $\mu_2$ can be trivialized by atomic insulator $|\phi\rangle_{p4m}^{\mu_2}$.
-Therefore, aforementioned 1D bubble construction leads to the non-independence of rotation and reflection eigenvalues of $\mu_1$ and $\mu_2$ (can be changed simultaneously).
-Similar 1D bubble construction can be held on $\tau_2$ and leads to the non-independence of rotation and reflection eigenvalues of all 0D blocks $\mu_j, j=1,2,3$.
+Therefore, aforementioned 1D bubble construction leads to the dependence of reflection eigenvalues at $\mu_1$ and $\mu_2$ (can be changed simultaneously).
+Similar 1D bubble construction can be held on $\tau_2$ and $\tau_3$ as well.

 Now we move to the $U^f(1)$ charge sector.
 As shown in Fig. \ref{p4m}, we note that within a specific unit cell, there is one 0D block labeled by $\mu_1$ and $\mu_3$, two 0D blocks labeled by $\mu_2$.
-Repeatedly consider the aforementioned 1D bubble construction on $\tau_1$: it adds four complex fermions at each 0D block $\mu_1$ and removes two complex fermions at each 0D block $\mu_2$ (by adding two holes), hence the number of complex fermions at $\mu_1$ and $\mu_2$ are not independent.
-Similar arguments are also applied for 1D blocks labeled by $\tau_2$ and make the nonindependence of complex fermion decorations on 0D blocks $\mu_2$ and $\mu_3$.
+Consider the 1D bubble construction on $\tau_1$: it adds four $U^f(1)$ charges at each 0D block $\mu_1$ and removes two $U^f(1)$ charges at each 0D block $\mu_2$, hence the $U^f(1)$ charge at $\mu_1$ and $\mu_2$ are not independent.
+Similar arguments are also applied to 1D blocks labeled by $\tau_2$ and $\tau_3$.

 With the help of above discussions, we consider the 1D bubble equivalence.
 Start from the trivial state: